angeris/RationalApproximations.jl/README.md

 # 0.7616562869126146
 ```

-A plot of the output:
+You can, of course, plot the approximation against the true value:

 ![plot of the output](readme_output.png)

+(If you want better approximations, use higher degrees! ;)